 They are packed with nutrients and can be eaten raw or used in salads and smoothies.
 Mulberry tea is basically made from mulberry leaves.
 They are handpicked and sun dried.

 There are various brands of mulberry tea available in the market.
-The most basic form of mulberry tea is made by adding one spoon of these dried leaves in boiling water.
+The most basic form of this tea is made by adding one spoon of these dried leaves in boiling water.
 Let it steep and then strain.

 Mulberry Nutritional Details